 Today, we’re going to share with you 10 things to do if you get pulled over by law enforcement.
 You should be able to speak to an officer without letting anything escalate.
 The best way to do that is by knowing your rights, and knowing how lawyers recommend handling roadside checks.

 Stay calm and be polite

-We know it’s scary to get pulled over, even for just a routine check.
+We know it’s scary to get pulled over, even for a routine check.
 It can be even more daunting if you’re a felon or already have a driving conviction like a DUI.
-Although a cop can’t legally arrest you for a bad attitude, a cop can take your attitude as a failure to comply and cooperate.
-This could mean they legally can arrest you for obstruction of justice.
+Although a cop can’t legally arrest you for a bad attitude, a cop can take your attitude as failure to comply and cooperate.
+This means they could legally arrest you for obstruction of justice.
 Just remind yourself to stay calm, and not to jump to any conclusions.